-Children should see the dentist for the first time by their first birthday, and then every six months after.
+Children should see the dentist for the first time on their first birthday, and then every six months after.

 If your child develops a mild form of gingivitis, it can be cared for through professional cleanings and proper oral care at home.
 It’s important that you schedule an appointment with your child’s dentist in Roswell as soon as you suspect a problem.
 Mild gingivitis can be easily cared for, but if it worsens, the treatment may become more involved.

 © 2019 Polkadot Pediatric Dentistry.
 Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta dentist, is credited as sole source.